dprevoznik/javascript_101/README.md

   Extra Credit: Want to shave off the extra decimal places?
 [Click here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed) to learn about the `.toFixed()` function and how to use it.

 In the example below, your function should output `7.965`.
+It should not output '8.25'.

 ```js
 calculateTip(44.25, 18)